nui-ai/mediapipe/README.md

 To stabilize the MediaPipe build process, follow this step-by-step approach:

-### 1. Stabilize the build on your Local Ubuntu Machine
+### 1. Stabilize the build on your Local Ubuntu Machine ― Done.

 Stabilizing it without docker means faster turn-over times.
+Done.

 ```bash
 # Build the specific target